ghovax/ghovax.github.io/posts/anki-levels-extension/index.md

 # Architecture and Data Flow

-The extension follows a three-component architecture typical of modern browser extensions: a background script that manages data synchronization, a content script that highlights words on pages, and a popup UI for configuration.
+The extension follows a two-component architecture typical of modern browser extensions: a background script that manages data synchronization and a content script that highlights words on pages.
 The separation of concerns is crucial for performance and reliability.

 The background script (`background.ts`) runs persistently and handles all communication with Anki through the AnkiConnect add-on.
 AnkiConnect exposes a local HTTP API on `localhost:8765` that allows external applications to query card data.
-The background script fetches all cards from a specified deck, computes difficulty levels based on card statistics, and caches the results in IndexedDB.
+The background script fetches all cards from the "Japanese" deck (the default deck name), computes difficulty levels based on card statistics, and caches the results in IndexedDB.
 This architecture means content scripts never directly communicate with Anki, they simply request pre-processed word data from the background script.

 The data flow works like this:

-1. Background script connects to AnkiConnect and queries for all cards in the user's deck
+1. Background script connects to AnkiConnect and queries for all cards in the "Japanese" deck
 2. For each card, extract the "Expression" field (the word or phrase) and statistics (interval, lapses, repetitions)
 3. Compute a difficulty level from $0$ to $100$ based on these statistics
 4. Store the word-to-difficulty mapping in IndexedDB for instant retrieval